atas76/openengine/docs/EventData_FormatNotes.md

 is stored in Attacking Profiles.
 If this is not clear at this point, don't worry.
 I will write documentation on this, once it is completed.
 However, the contents of the attacking profiles file should be fairly self-explanatory.

-*UPDATE*: there is an even better and more inclusive approach to this (with evaluating more kinds of actions), however I will reveal it once that part of the project is finalized.
-The more important is that I came across the data model I need for this, so attacking profiles are redundant at this point, but the idea is similar, although much more generic.
+**UPDATE**: there is an even better and more inclusive approach to this (with evaluating more kinds of actions), however I will reveal it once that part of the project is finalized.
+More importantly, I came across the data model I need for this, so attacking profiles are redundant at this point, but the idea is similar, although much more generic.

 # Event data